Breast cancer survivor offers wisdom at Faulkner satellite center

 If you are at risk for developing a gastrointestinal cancer, there are several ways for you to take control, including:

 Any plan for lowering cancer risk must include cancer screening, which can help find cancer early or even prevent it entirely.
-The staff at the Cancer Genetics and Prevention Program can help you determine which types of cancer screenings are best for you, and how often you should have them.
+The staff at the Center for Cancer Genetics and Prevention can help you determine which types of cancer screenings are best for you, and how often you should have them.